What is the main source of law authorising this entity form?

 Share premium contributions may be paid for newly issued shares in addition to the nominal value.

-Contributions without issuing shares are possible as loans, debentures or irrevocable contributions convertible to shares.
+Contributions without issuing shares are possible as loans, debentures, or irrevocable contributions convertible to shares.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions

-Capital reductions are mandatory when the annual fiscal loss equals the value of reserves and 50% of share capital.
+Capital reductions are mandatory when the annual fiscal loss equals the value of the reserves and 50% of share capital.
 Otherwise, even if losses are not that high, the Shareholders´ Meeting may reduce capital to establish fiscal equilibrium or make a voluntary reduction by preparing a special balance sheet for such purpose.
 This procedure is subject to creditors’ opposition.

 Private SA’s may only repurchase their shares (i) in order to cancel them or (ii) when it is advisable in order to avoid serious damage in which case the repurchase must be made with net profits or free reserves.
 In the latter case, the shares must be sold within a year, except if the Shareholder’s Meeting resolves to extend the term.